ronshnapp/MyPTV/Readme.md

 ## How to start?

-Detailed instructions are given in the Manual.
+Detailed instructions are given in the Manual, see `/user_manual/user_manual.pdf`.

 ## Who manages this project?